Akash-sunagar/user-service/docs/index.md

 # User Service

+Hello World demo documentation.

+## Overview
-This is a backend service for managing users.
+This is a backend service for user management.

-## API

-GET /users

-Returns list of users.

-## Tech Stack

-- Node.js
-- Express